-5.18 Under the provisions of the National Tariff Policy, the Commission is required to fix a minimum percentage for purchase of energy from renewable sources.
-The target set under the Renewable Energy Obligation (REO) helps boost the confidence of investors as it offers an assured market for renewable energy.

-- 5.19 Ideally, there should be technology wise procurement target so that all renewable energy technologies get an equal opportunity to grow.
+- 5.24 Under the provisions of the National Tariff Policy, the Commission is required to fix a minimum percentage for purchase of energy from renewable sources.
+The target set under the Renewable Purchase Obligation (RPO) helps boost the confidence of investors as it offers an assured market for renewable energy. - 5.25 Ideally, there should be technology wise procurement target so that all renewable energy technologies get an equal opportunity to grow.
 As in the present circumstances renewable energy technologies cannot compete with other technologies, due to higher cost of generation.
-It is important in the given context that all renewable energy technologies are assigned with some procurement target offering a level playing field. - 5.20 The Commission has accordingly specified the procurement target for solar PV and solar thermal power in this control period as under:
+It is important in the given context that all renewable energy technologies are assigned with some procurement target offering a level playing field. - 5.26 The Commission has accordingly specified the procurement target for solar PV and solar thermal power in this control period as specified in the Jharkhand State Electricity Regulatory Commission (Renewable purchase obligation and its compliance) Regulations, 2010 and as amended from time to time.